DejanVasic/Gen3-Trip-Logger/README.md

   - Auto-unlocks when parked or when collision is detected
 - **Other**:
   - Audible alert if the car is started with wheels not in a almost straight position
+  - Audible Alert on car turn-off if any rear window is open.
+  - Blinks the hazard lights once when the first door is opened after the car is turned off, providing an immediate warning to other drivers
   - Dims aftermarket HeadUnit when Prius dashboard is dimmed too

 ---